Q: Some testing I had done shows I may develop a serious chronic illness at some point. Can an employer use that information against me?

 Q: How does GINA define genetic information?

-A: “Genetic information” is information gained from 1) an individual’s genetic tests; 2) genetic tests of family members; and 3) an individual’s family medical history.
+A: “Genetic information” includes an individual’s family medical history, the results of an individual’s or family member’s genetic tests, the fact that an individual or an individual’s family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual’s family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.
 Employers will be breaking the law if, based upon such information, they discharge or refuse to hire any applicant or employee, or otherwise discriminate against an employee with respect to employment compensation, terms, conditions, or privileges.

 Q: My employer has a wellness program that requires us to submit to genetic testing.
 Does GINA affect that?